Last Updated on January 25, 2023

 Click here to learn more about the American Express Gold Rewards Card

 This card doesn’t have its own lounge program but provides free membership in Mastercard Travel Pass provided by DragonPass plus four free lounge visits annually.
-Mastercard Travel Pass works like Priority Pass in that it is annaul membership whereby you get discounted access to over 1,300 lounges and airport restaurants Worldwide.
+Mastercard Travel Pass provides discounted access to over 1,300 lounges and airport restaurants Worldwide.
 Learn more about MasterCard Travel Pass here.

-Click here to learn more about BMO Rewards World Elite Mastercard
+Click here to learn more about BMO Ascend World Elite Mastercard

 This card doesn’t have its own lounge program but provides free membership in Visa Airport Companion (powered by DragonPass) plus six free lounge visits annually.
 Each additional cardholder also receive 6 free visits per year.
 Click here to learn more about Visa Airport Companion (powered by DragonPass)